 In construction management, before any project is started, there are two legal implications one should look out for.
 Legal advice will be necessary to obtain powers to purchase land, gain access, alter public rights of way, abstract water, discharge waste, gain planning approval, and meet environmental and other objections.
-A number of outside bodies may have to be consulted on these matters.
+Several outside bodies may have to be consulted on these matters.
 Again, to form a contract, one party must make an offer to another party.
 If the second party accepts the offer, next is to exchange consideration to make the contract legally binding.
 The legal implications consequent on brokering a contract depend on the contract policies.

 1.Scope of work:

-It is worthy of note that this provision describes duties and responsibilities of both parties signing the contract.
+It is worthy of note that this provision describes the duties and responsibilities of both parties signing the contract.
 It highlights the work that is going to be undertaken by the contractor and how that work is to be completed including other functions and responsibilities of the contractor.
 Furthermore, it may describe how client and contractor will handle unforeseen events; what quality of work and completeness is expected; and how the commercial building design documents are going to be handled and interpreted.

 2. Funding provision:

 It is important to note that this provision details how the contractor will assess the completeness of a milestone.
-Additionally, counsels to both parties can agree to include as part of the provision a method by which disputes over completion of milestones and payment for them can be handled without resorting to litigation.
+Additionally, counsels to both parties can agree to include as part of the provision a method by which disputes over the completion of milestones and payment for them can be handled without resorting to litigation

 3. Project Plan Alteration :

-The provision prescribes the procedures that the contractor may take in order to notify you of any changes to the original project, budget, and/or schedule that the builder or contractor will need to adjust as a result of the changed building plans.
+The provision prescribes the procedures that the contractor may take to notify you of any changes to the original project, budget, and/or schedule that the builder or contractor will need to adjust as a result of the changed building plans.
 It further includes the method by which the client can notify the contractor of any changes to the original specifications giving him time to reassess the costs that will be incurred as a result of the changed building plan.

 4. Time Schedule- Delay provision:

-Every project is characterized be uniqueness and it’s time bound.
-Since all projects are time bound, this provision typically insures that builders and contractors will be compensated for compensable events that delayed work on the project.
+Every project is characterized be uniqueness and it’s time-bound.
+Since all projects are time-bound, this provision typically insures that builders and contractors will be compensated for compensable events that delayed work on the project.
 These compensable events are commonly referred to as “force majeure” and “Acts of God” events.
 These are events seen to be beyond the control of the client or contractor.

-The reason for this is to ensure that there is a monetary value attached with every single act of delay such that each of the parties involved could act responsively to the demands of the job.
+The reason for this is to ensure that there is a monetary value attached to every single act of delay such that each of the parties involved could act responsively to the demands of the job.

 5. Protection Against third party Indemnification: